SEO for Bloggers & Entrepreneurs: The Ultimate Beginner’s Guide

 BuzzSumo

 BuzzSumo is a content analysis tool and a powerful research platform where you can find the most shared content around a topic, niche, niche, or even industry.
 So let’s say you search for the topic “photo effect tutorials”.
-You’d be able to see which content performed well and where it performed the best – Facebook, LinkedIn, Twitter, Pinterest or Google+.
+You’d be able to see which content performed well and where it performed the best – Facebook, LinkedIn, X, Pinterest or

 Google Keyword Planner